mrcnski/believeobey.live/_posts/2025-03-02-should-christians-keep-the-feasts.md

 verse="Daniel 10:2-4"
 %}

 Of note is that Yeshua kept Passover (often referred to as the "Last Supper") within Jerusalem.

+---

+For what it's worth, in the apocrypha, Tobit does keep a feast while in exile:

+{% include verse.html
+text="In the days of Esar-haddon I returned home, and my wife Anna and my son Tobias were restored to me. **At our Festival of Pentecost**, which is the sacred Festival of Weeks, a good dinner was prepared for me, and I reclined to eat.
+When the table had been set for me and an abundance of food placed before me, I said to my son Tobias, “Go, my son, and bring whatever poor person you may find of our kindred among the exiles in Nineveh who is wholeheartedly mindful of God, and he shall eat together with me.
+I will wait for you, my son, until you come back.”" verse="Tobit 2:1-2"
+%}

+However, feasting may not have been the right thing for Tobit to do:

+{% include verse.html
+text="Then I remembered the prophecy of Amos, how he said against Bethel, “Your festivals shall be turned into mourning and all your songs into lamentation.”
+And I wept." verse="Tobit 2:6"
+%}

+He becomes blind on the same day.

 ## But When are the Feasts?